 We broke the adversity of Africa’s lost decades and peacefully passed the baton of leadership from President Rawlings to President Kuffour and then on to President Mills who lies before us.

-The President’s speech managed to include as reference to the lodestar of African freedom:
+The President’s eulogy managed to include as reference to the lodestar of African freedom:

 Whatever achievement Ghana has made, we have done it together as one people with a common destiny.
 We have done it as one people and as one nation which has served and will continue to serve as the shining star of Africa.

-This proved to be an effective speech.
+This proved to be an effective Presidential eulogy.
 Neither too short nor too brief.
-Not sycophantic or swaggering.
-The speech summed up the man and his achievements.
+Neither sycophantic nor swaggering.
+The presidential eulogy summed up the man and his achievements.
 And it amplified the debt of gratitude owed by the nation.
 That’s an effective eulogy.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?